koenemans/bill-splitter/README.md

 - **Log levels**: DEBUG, INFO, WARN, ERROR (configurable via `LOG_LEVEL` environment variable)

 All API requests, errors, business events, and system metrics are automatically logged.

-## 🤝 Contributing

-Please refer to our [Development Guide](../../wiki/Development-Guide) and [Coding Standards](../../wiki/Coding-Standards) in the wiki for detailed information on contributing to this project.

 ## 📄 License